meadowingc/pigo8/docs/introduction.md

 * 🛠 Integrate seamlessly with Go’s tooling and ecosystem

 ## Why Use Go for PICO-8 Development?

+PICO-8 is a wonderful fantasy console with its own Lua-based game engine, but once your ideas outgrow the 128×128 constraint you may want to move to a general-purpose language.
+Go is a simple, fast, modern language – and thanks to the pigo8 library you can actually port PICO-8 code almost line-for-line.

 Go is known for its simplicity, speed, and efficiency.
 By using Go as your development language, PIGO8 empowers you to: